-LATE - When this condition is selected, the initial Forward Collision Warning is activated later than normal.
-This setting reduces the amount of distance between the vehicle or pedestrians ahead before the initial warning occurs.
-Select this condition only when traffic is light, and you are driving slowly.
+When this condition is selected, the initial Forward Collision Warning system is activated later than normal.
+This setting reduces the amount of distance between the vehicle ahead, the pedestrian or the cyclist before the initial warning occurs.

+Select 'Later' when traffic is light and when driving speed is slow.